 Security property 3 Let e be the execution environment for applets, and s the initial store.
 Assume that all function closures in e and s have been instrumented with the IC scheme (that is, e and s are obtained by evaluating source terms instrumented with IC).
 Assume $PV \models s : S$ and $PV, S \models e : E$.
-Then, for every applet a well-typed in E and in the restricted set TD' of type definitions, we have $Prot(PV, S), s, e \vdash a \nrightarrow err$.
+Then, for every applet a well-typed in E and in the restricted set TD' of type definitions, we have $Prot(PV, S), s, e \vdash a \not\rightarrow err$.

-One practice that property 3 formally justifies is systems based on capabilities: by making the type of capabilities abstract to the applets, run-time security checks are necessary only at points where new capabilities are constructed and returned to the applet; capabilities presented by the applet can then be trusted without further checks.
+Property 3 can be viewed as a formal justification for capability-based systems: by making the type of capabilities abstract to the applets, run-time security checks are necessary only at points where new capabilities are constructed and returned to the applet; capabilities presented by the applet can then be trusted without further checks.

-Unlike property 2, property 3 does not require that types t ref do not occur in the typing environment E. Indeed, once t is made abstract, it is perfectly safe to make references of type t ref accessible to the applet: the applet can then write to them, but only write safe values of type t.
+Unlike Property 2, Property 3 does not require that types t ref do not occur in the typing environment E. Indeed, once t is made abstract, it is perfectly safe to make references of type t ref accessible to the applet: the applet can then write to them, but only write safe values of type t.
 Hence, sensitive references no longer need to be systematically wrapped inside functions.
-As Reynolds points out [27], type abstraction and procedural abstraction are two orthogonal ways to protect data.
+As Reynolds points out [34], type abstraction and procedural abstraction are two orthogonal ways to protect data.